Baked Cod with Seafood Stuffing

 • 3 cod fillets, each cut in half

-• 1 cup raw shrimp, cut into bite sized portions
+• 1 cup raw shrimp, chopped into bite-sized pieces

 • 2 eggs